Microttus/Microttus/README.md

 👋 Hi, I’m @Microttus

-🎓  I'm a student at University of Agder,
+🎓  I'm a PhD Research Fellow at University of Agder,
     and have a M.Sc in Mechatronics Engineering

 📫  If you have questions or requests, you can reach me